 Other Information is financial and non-financial information in Neuroscience Research Australia Foundation's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
-Trustees are responsible for the Other Information.
+The Trustees are responsible for the Other Information.

-Our opinion on the Financial Report does not cover the Other Information and, accordingly, express any form of assurance conclusion thereon.
+Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express any form of assurance conclusion thereon.